-The Clery Act requires colleges and universities to have a daily crime log.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1990 (Clery Act) requires colleges and universities to have a daily crime log.
 The purpose of this log is to provide criminal or alleged criminal activity which is reported to the University and surrounding areas.
 This log includes incident classification, report number, reported date and time, occurrence date and time, location of incident and disposition, and does not include any identifying information about persons involved in an incident.
 Beyond the Daily Crime Log itself, it is a practice of the University to complete publicly available recordkeeping throughout the entire university without inclusion of personally identifying information about victims of crimes, especially dating violence, domestic violence, sexual assault, and/or stalking.

 The Department of Public Safety is responsible for maintaining this log for the university and for ensuring that it is updated within two business days of being notified of an incident.
+The Fire Safety Office maintains a separate log.

-To view the log for the most recent 60 day period, please visit Department of Public Safety's website or to visit DPS at 75 Charlesfield Street, Providence RI during normal business hours, (Monday through Friday 8:30 a.m. to 4:30 p.m.).
+To view the log for the most recent 60-day period, please visit the Department of Public Safety, 75 Charlesfield Street, Providence RI during normal business hours, (Monday through Friday 8:30 a.m. to 4:30 p.m.).
+The fire log is available at Environmental Health and Safety, 118 Brook Street, Providence, RI.